PaperStoryTTRPG/homebrew/species/elive_assorted_species.md

 > > When targeting at least 3 adjacent enemies of the same prominent color (eg. Red shelled koopa, red cheep-cheep, cherry bob-omb), you roll 1 extra die for the checks + 1d6 for every extra applicable enemy beyond the minimum 3.
 > >
 > > Weakness (Multi-Hit)
-> > *Subsequent Attacks from a single enemy in a single turn deal +2 damage if the damage from the previous attack wasn’t completely blocked.*{: .mgl .fs-3 }
+> > *Subsequent Attacks from a single enemy in a single turn deal +2 damage if the damage from the previous attack wasn't completely blocked.*{: .mgl .fs-3 }
 >
 > {: .specie-inner-callout }
 > > *Remove*{: .text-gamma .header-font }